swalehaparvin/Explainable_AI/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- SHAP contributors for the amazing framework
-- LIME authors for pioneering local explanations
-- scikit-learn team for permutation importance implementation
-- The broader XAI community for continuous improvements

----

-**Questions?** Open an issue or reach out on [LinkedIn](your-linkedin-url)

 ⭐ Star this repository if you find it helpful!